badlydrawnrob/anki/source/docs/professional/index.md

     │   │
     │   └───variables
     │          breezedark.less
+    |          custom-theme.less -- change this!
     │          typography.less
     │
     └───globals
     │     breezedark.less
+    |     custom-theme.less -- to change this :)
     │
     └───themes
         │
         └───custom
-              custom-theme.md
+              custom-theme.md -- compile this ...
               template.html
+|
+build
+|
+└───custom -- and preview changes here!
 ```

-Let's quickly run through those files:
+### Let's quickly run through those files:

+> `custom-theme.less` holds all the colours you'll need to create your own theme.
+We're using CSS variables (e.g: `var(--color-code-dark-*)`) and compiling them with [Less CSS](https://lesscss.org/).

+- You'll mainly be editing the `variables/custom-theme.less` colours ...
-- You can reference the `--color-code-*` variables from `breezedark.less`.
+- You can reference the `--color-code-*` variables from `breezedark.less`, which holds all the variables you'll need.
-- And the typography `--font-*` variables in `typography.less`.
-- Our `themes/custom/*` compile to `/build/custom/custom-theme.html`:
-    - Here we can preview our `custom-theme.less` with different programming languages!

- Setup is quite straightforward.
-Go to the `main.less` file and create and `@import` a `base/variables/` `custom-theme.less` and `custom-typography.less` file; a `globals/custom-theme.less` file too.
-You can reference the defaults, from which you'll be copying the variables and `// comment` them out or override them in `main.less`.
+- You can also reference Pandoc's Skylighting themes (see below) for colours, but there's better themes out in the wild!

+If you'd like to also change the typography, such as `--font-*` variables, you'll can find this in `typography.less` and other files.
+You can edit in-place or create `custom-*.less` files and add them to `.gitignore` so you don't have to keep making changes when the repo updates.

+### Setup is quite straightforward.

+> Once you've chosen the colours you want within the `custom-*.less` files, you'll need to `// comment` out the default ones, to override them in `main.less`.

+1. Go to the `main.less` file
+2. Create and `@import` the `base/` files:
+    - `variables/custom-theme.less`
+    - `globals/custom-theme.less`
+3. **`npm run css` to compile changes**

 You may also need to change (or copy) other `base/html/*.less` files for finer-grain changes.

+### Preview changes:

+> Just like `/build/demo/*.html` files, we can preview our changes at `/build/custom/*`

+Once you've compiled your `custom-theme.less` go to `/build/custom/custom-theme.html`:

+- Preview your changes here ...
+- You can see how it looks with different programming languages!

+### A note on our light and dark themes

+> You could convert our dark theme to a light theme if you wished.
+I'd encourage you to just use the `var(--color-code-dark-*)` variables anyway, as it'll take quite a bit of work to do it differently.

+1. `.sourceCode .gl-CodeBlock` classes wrap our colour theme classes
+2. I'm only styling a _dark_ theme in this repo, which is used for `(code block)` fields in Anki.
+3. A light theme is inherited from [Print First CSS](https://github.com/badlydrawnrob/print-first-css):
+    - This is used anywhere else you try to use a compiled Markdown code block.

+If you _really_ wanted, you could create a new light theme as well as a new dark theme, but I'd probably advise against that.
+Keep things simple.

-### Pandoc's Skylighting
+## Pandoc's Skylighting (under the hood)

 > Check out Pandoc's [syntax highlighting](https://pandoc.org/chunkedhtml-demo/13-syntax-highlighting.html) and [demos](https://pandoc.org/demos.html) (number 18)

 Pandoc's Skylighting comes with a bunch of `--list-highlight-styles` and `--print-highlight-style=<theme>` that you can reference when editing your `--color-code-dark-*` variables.
 I currently work in the following way:

 1. Setup a few programming language `code block`s in `themes/custom/custom-theme.md`,
-2. Start making changes in the `custom-theme.less` files,
+2. Start making changes in the `custom-theme.less` files, then `npm run css`,
-3. Compile the `.md` file to `build/custom/*` with `npm run custom`,
+3. Compile the `custom/*.md` files to `build/custom/*` and view your changes,
 4. Rinse and repeat until you've got colours you're happy with.
-5. For typography, you'll want to compile CSS with `npm run css`,
-6. Then view the `build/demo/*md` files to see how it looks.
+5. You can also view the `build/demo/*html` files to see how they look, too.

 If you want to check out all of Pandoc's highlighting themes to get inspiration, you can use `pandoc -s data-code.md --highlight-style=<theme> -o data-code.html`.
 You can also output `pandoc --print-highlight-style=breezedark` json (or a different theme) and cross-reference those styles.
 The `span` classes in the `base/globals/breezedark.less` file matches up with the `json` keys (and our `--color-code-dark-*` variables).

 It'll take a little playing around to find the right match of colours.
-Have fun!

-### Compiling your CSS stylesheet

-> Simply `npm run css` to compile your changes!

-With your `globals/custom-theme.less` file we can add in our `var(--color-code-dark-*)` CSS inside the Pandoc Skylighting `.gl-CodeBlock .sourceCode` class.
-You can also add in here any `font-*` styles such as bold and italic.
-Finally, you can compile the CSS changes with `npm run css`.

-Your brand new theme will be built, ready to add to Anki!
+Have fun, and please do share your themes!

 ### Adding your new theme to the Anki desktop app

+> Now your brand new theme has been built, we're ready to add it to Anki!

 Open the Anki desktop app and: